mabolivar/R-course/R_lectures/7 - Plotting/index.md

 ## Plotting

-R Provides a set of fuctions and packages for visualizing data.
+R provides a set of fuctions and packages for visualizing data.
 The following packages are the most commonly used for plotting (they can not be mixed).

   + **graphics**: contains the basic plotting functions from the "base" graphic system (e.g. `plot`, `hist`, `boxplot`).
   + **lattice**: aims to improve on base R graphics by providing better defaults and the ability to easily display multivariate relationships (e.g. `xyplot`, `bwplot`, `levelplot`)